Production Lines

 Availability of required materials and components is checked at the beginning of a scheduling bucket.
 If not all required materials and components are available for a flow schedule, then it's moved into the next scheduling bucket and sequenced with the flow schedules allocated into that bucket.

-Flow sequencing rules are generally evaluated across scheduling bucket boundaries, with following exception.
-The Must be First rule is always evaluated first and for each scheduling bucket.
-If a flow schedule is sequenced first in a scheduling bucket by this rule, then all sequencing rules except the K of N rules are only evaluated within scheduling bucket boundaries.
-This is because the Must be First rule may be prohibitive to satisfy the other rules across scheduling buckets, the Minimum Run rule, for example.
+Flow sequencing rules are evaluated across scheduling bucket boundaries, with one exception.
+The Must be First rule is evaluated first and separately within each scheduling bucket.
+When a flow schedule is placed first in a bucket by this rule, all other sequencing rules, except the K of N rules, are evaluated only within that bucket.
+This approach prevents conflicts where the Must be First rule could restrict the application of other rules across buckets, such as the Minimum Run rule.

-Note that a work order header attribute isn't considered for flow sequencing, if two or more work orders, which produce the same item, have different attribute values for that attribute.
-Any flow sequencing rule that uses this specific work order header attribute will be ignored; sequencing rules for different attributes that apply to these work orders will still be considered.
-Such circumstance may arise, if an attribute is item-independent, for example corresponds to a customer categorization or demand classification.
-The attribute will be displayed in the schedule views to support schedule analysis and drive potential manual resequencing by the user.
+Note that a work order header attribute isn’t considered for flow sequencing, if two or more work orders, which produce the same item, have different attribute values for that attribute.
+Any flow sequencing rule that uses this specific work order header attribute is ignored.
+Sequencing rules for different attributes that apply to these work orders are still considered.
+Such circumstance might arise, if an attribute is item-independent, for example, corresponds to a customer categorization or demand classification.
+The attribute is displayed in the schedule views to support schedule analysis and drive potential manual resequencing by the user.

 Define a production line